spenceriam/mediaVisualizer/README.md

 1. Select a Media Type (Label or Tag)
 2. Choose a Finished Format
+3. Select your preferred Measurement Unit (Inches or Millimeters)
-3. Enter the Width and Length measurements (in inches)
+4. Enter the Width and Length measurements
-4. If Label is selected, choose a Shape type and set Standard Perforation (Yes/No)
+5. If Label is selected, choose a Shape type and set Standard Perforation (Yes/No)
-5. If Tag is selected, choose a Sensing Details option
+6. If Tag is selected, choose a Sensing Details option
-6. Click "Render Design" to visualize the media
+7. Click "Render Design" to visualize the media

 ## Technical Details